jwasham/hearthstone-cl/README.md

 1. Clone the project.
 2. cd to project directory.
 3. Build with cmake.
-4. ./hearthstone_cl -D --strict-deck=false deck1.txt deck2.txt
+4. `./hearthstone_cl -D --strict-decks=false /path/to/deck1.txt /path/to/deck2.txt`

 ---